 Students shouldn’t feel ashamed when they make a mistake online or feel isolated when a text or other online conversation goes bad.
 Students need their teachers – people they can trust.
 Students SHOULD feel ready and prepared – and so should our teachers.

 The mistakes that come with learning these skills should happen in the loving, supportive environment that makes Catholic education so remarkable.
 It begins with educating our teachers.
 When they feel ready and prepared their urgency about protecting kids from the dangers and mistakes of online behavior (behavior that is inevitable) will become the motivation they need to learn, use, and teach others.

 How do we move our teachers’ attention from the safety of low-tech education when it yields great academic results?
 We reintroduce to our teachers the heartfelt needs our students have to learn these essential life skills in the classroom, where they feel safe and loved.

-The “bounce in a teacher’s step”, and attitude of excitement comes from a teacher’s own feelings of passion and preparedness, the same is true for students.
-Technology leaders will spend the year preparing teachers thoroughly, by putting digital tools in their tool kits, helping them learn to use them, and connecting teachers’ hearts to the real reasons these skills matter to kids.
+The “bounce in a teacher’s step”, an attitude of excitement comes from a teacher’s own feelings of passion and preparedness, the same is true for students.
+Technology leaders will spend the year preparing teachers thoroughly, by putting digital tools in their toolkits, helping them learn to use them, and connecting teachers’ hearts to the real reasons these skills matter to kids.
 Our mission is to educate the whole child, physically, spiritually, emotionally, and academically using modern tools in the Catholic tradition, and this year we’ll spend 180 days dedicated to accomplishing IT through our teachers.

 Johnson, B. (2013, March 12).
 Building a sense of urgency in the classroom.
 Edutopia.www.edutopia.org/blog/buildingsense-of-urgency-classroom-ben-johnson